 < Pro Optic Auto Extension Tube set

 This is one of the least expensive extension tube sets on the market.
-Available exclusively from Adorama, if you have a Mirrorless Compact you have the option of choosing either a low-cost set of two (10mm and 16mm) for Nikon 1, Canon M, Micro Four Thirds, and Sony NEX for $49.95 as well as metal versions (also 10 and 16mm tube sets) for Canon M, Sony NEX, Nikon 1, and Micro Four Thirds for $64.95.
-Other sets include three tubes and are available in DSLR mounts. $42.95-89.95, available exclusively from Adorama.
+Available exclusively from Adorama, if you have a Mirrorless Compact you have the option of choosing either a low-cost set of two (10mm and 16mm) for Nikon 1, Canon M, Micro Four Thirds, and Sony NEX (also 10 and 16mm tube sets), for Canon M, Sony NEX, Nikon 1, and Micro Four Thirds.
+Prices range from $49.95-89.95, depending on mount and configuration, available exclusively from Adorama.

 < Raynox conversion lenses

 Indie conversion lens maker Raynox offers several choices that are designed to be used on multiple lenses or cameras.
 The DCR-150 Macro-Scan Conversion Lens provides 1.5X magnification and will snap onto DSLRs or EVF cameras with filter rings of 52mm to 67mm, and costs approximately $69 at Adorama.

 Canon EF 100mm f/2.8 USM Macro lens >

 Focusing down to 1:1, this is a revised version of Canon's popular macro lens, and focuses through the entire range from infinity to life-size.
 The built-in USM focus motor is well known for fast, silent operation.
 The aperture range of f/2.8-32 should satisfy your macro needs, while the 58mm filter ring will handle most screw-on accessories.
 Available at Adorama for $599.